Peace lilies are pretty tough. But pests can still affect them and cause anything from yellow leaves to no growth.

 This guide will take you through identifying the most common pests that attack peace lilies.
-From the likes of tiny spider mites to stubborn scale insects.
+From the likes of tiny spider mites to scale insects.

 1. Identifying Common Pests on Peace Lilies